isaced/ISEmojiView/README.md

 #### KeyboardSettings

-This is a class to desribe keyboard settings.
+This is a class to describe keyboard settings.
 Available properties:

 - `bottomType` - type of bottom view.
 Available variants: `.pageControl`, `.categories`.
 See `BottomType` enum.
 Default `.pageControl`.
 - `customEmojis` - array of custom emojis.
 To describe emojis you have to use `EmojiCategory` class.